daisvke/ft_linear_regression/README.md

         - ϵ is the error term.

 ## Description
-This project implements a simple linear regression with a single feature - in this case, the mileage of the car.<br />
+This project implements a simple linear regression with a single feature.<br />

 To do so, we have <i><b>four programs</b></i> :<br />
-### The first program will be used to predict the price of a car for a given mileage.<br />
+### The first program will be used to predict the target value for a given feature value.<br />
-* When you launch the program, it should prompt you for a mileage, and then give you back the estimated price for that mileage.
-The program will use the following hypothesis to predict the price :<br />
+* When you launch the program, it should prompt you for an X value (eg. the mileage of a car), and then give you back the estimated y value (eg. the price of the car) for that X value.
+The program will use the following hypothesis to predict the y value :<br />

-`estimatePrice(mileage) = θ0 + (θ1 * mileage)`<br />
+`estimateY(X) = θ0 + (θ1 * X)`<br />

 * Before the run of the training program, theta0 and theta1 will be set to 0.<br />
 - screenshot: